 Sierra Trek is a Cal4Wheel event located in California’s beautiful Tahoe National Forest.
 This family oriented event is geared toward stock 4x4s on guided historic and slightly challenging tours, toward mildly modified vehicles on the Saturday Outer Limits run and off-road enthusiast on the extremely challenging Fordyce Trail.

 Fordyce Trail is an extremely technical and challenging trail, therefore is offered to the more modified vehicles requiring at least 35” tires and a minimum of one locker.
 Larger tires, two lockers and crawler gearing are all recommended to improve the overall participant experience on the Fordyce Trail runs.
-The surrounding area trails allow Sierra Trek to offer runs for SUV, ATV, and less modified 4x4 vehicles.
+The surrounding area trails allow Sierra Trek to offer runs for less modified 4x4 vehicles.

 No, the minimum tire size of 35” tires will be strictly enforced.

 No, while all volunteers will work hard to ensure your vehicle makes it off the trail, it is your responsibility to make sure you carry the spare parts you may need.
 Fordyce is a technical and demanding trail that may cause body damage and break parts.
 Only you know your vehicle’s capabilities and your experience level.
 Sierra Trek volunteers will guide/spot you and help stack rocks, but due to the many different makes and models of vehicles cannot carry every part your rig may need.
 We encourage all persons wanting to run Fordyce to be prepared for common issues, and have a plan/parts to be able to continue on the trail.
 Every attempt to assist you getting a broken rig off the trail will be made.

 Runs that depart or stage prior to breakfast being served in camp will have coffee and pastries at the staging areas.